How Self-Driving Vehicles Could Change Our Streets

 Contactless ridesharing, a smaller carbon footprint and less land allocation for parking spaces.

-It seems a bit of a dream but they are just some of the positive impacts self-driving cars could have on your neighborhood.
+It seems a bit of a dream but they are just some of the positive impacts self-driving cars could have on your neighbourhood.

-- The majority of self-driving cars are likely to be for taxi or commercial transport rather than privately owned vehicles
+- The majority of self-driving cars are likely to be a taxi or for commercial transport rather than privately owned vehicles

 - Contactless ridesharing is a big advantage of self-driving cars